 Nestled between surf-destination Santa Teresa to the north and the Cabo Blanco Nature Preserve to the south, Mal Pais is quaint, tranquil and gorgeous.
 Santa Teresa has seen a recent influx in restaurants and businesses, while Mal Pais itself, where your Casa Chameleon villa is located, remains as it has been for years.
-When you arrive at Casa Chameleon, you’ll notice that we’re among only a handful of hotels in Mal País.
+When you arrive at OCiO, you’ll notice that we are completely off the beaten path and out of sight.
 This helps you avoid the feel of being in a “tourist destination,” and it contributes to one overwhelming sensation: you are experiencing something rare, special, old world and true.

 Address: From Mary´s Restaurant, 800mts East, road to Cabuya, Mal Pais, Puntarenas

 GPS: N 9º 36′ 40.357″ W 85º 06′ 53.58″

 Travelers can choose to fly to either of Costa Rica’s International airports – the Juan Santamaria International Airport located in San Jose or the Daniel Oduber International Airport located in Liberia.

 Allow us to arrange a private transfer for you from the Tambor airport to ensure your vacation is hassle free.
 Fill out this Transfer Request Form with your flight details.

 For those who want the ultimate luxury experience, our concierge would be happy to arrange for helicopter transport.
 Fly over the jungle canopy and land on OCiO’s dramatic, lighted heliport located in a lush tropical forest.

 Guests have a few travel options to get to Mal Pais.
 You can choose to continue to Mal Pais by taking a regional flight into Tambor and then driving or taking a taxi to the property.
 The villas are located about 45 minutes from the Tambor airport.